 In earlier interviews, Christopher said, “I’m not playing.
-I’m fighting for my baby now – I want to make sure her future is good.
-I’m working hard for her and my family and my mom.
+I’m fighting for my babies now – I want to make sure their future is good.
+I’m working hard for them and my family and my mom.

 Regarding his nickname, he said, “My father’s nickname was Pitufo.
 When he died, in his honor I put that as my nickname.”

 AMATEUR, PERSONAL BACKGROUND: Christopher said, “I was born in Philadelphia, USA, but my family moved to Puerto Rico when I was one month old.
 My father had all of his family in Puerto Rico, but he had been living in the U.S. for about a year.
 I got two brothers – one older than me and one younger than me.
 My mother is a nurse and my father was a builder.
 He died about 14 years ago.
 I’m the only boxer in the family.
 My father boxed when he was younger.
 He had like, 35 fights amateur.

 “I was eight years old when I started boxing.
 I took up boxing like a hobby, like entertainment.

 “I had 137 amateur fights.
 I lost like, 29 fights.
 The José Cheo Aponte Tournament was my final tournament as an amateur.
 I’m naturally right-handed.”…

 Christopher is married and had three daughters…